-Our school is proud of the Gold Sports Award it has achieved recently and our children have access to a wide range of sports.
-Children can join a range of before and afterschool sports clubs run by school staff and specialist coaches.
+We are extremely proud to have received the Platinum Sports Award in the summer of 2022.
+Our children have access to a wide range of sports and can join a range of before and after-school activity clubs run by school staff and specialist coaches.
 The school is well resourced for PE equipment and uses its minibuses where needed to access specialist facilities or events.
 In the last academic year, children had an opportunity to participate in football, hockey, athletics, gymnastics, netball, table tennis, golf, basketball, cricket, handball and fitness clubs.
 School teams also participate in many local inter school leagues, competitions and festivals.
 Year 3 children go swimming during the Spring/Summer terms and reluctant or non-swimmers from years 4 to 6 are taken in term 6.